vLeov/php-chess/docs/read-moves.md

 )
 ```

-The `getFen()` method retrieves the FEN history as an unidimensional array that can be easily consumed by a frontend UI as shown in Figure 1.
+The FEN history is retrieved as an unidimensional array so it can be easily consumed by a frontend UI as shown in Figure 1.

 The movetext will also pass the validation if adding comments and NAGs.

 ```php
 use Chess\Play\RavPlay;